ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 If you wish to enable the RSSI dBm warning, you'll have to change the alarm level using `set osd_rssi_dbm_alarm = -100` in CLI.
 A sensible value is 5-10 higher than the sensitivity shown in the ELRS.lua for the packet rate (e.g. 250Hz=-108, so -103 to -98 for the alarm).

+Likewise, if you want to change the LQ Alarm level, you can use the cli command `set osd_link_quality_alarm = x` with `x` as your LQ alarm level. `60` is a good value to start with.

-If using DJI Goggles V1 or V2 (unrooted/unmodded), you're required to use "RSSI Value" as the OSD element.
+If you're using DJI Goggles V1 or V2 (unrooted/unmodded), you're required to use "RSSI Value" as the OSD element.
 Therefore you have to decide between LQ or RSSI, by selecting either AUX11 (LQ) or AUX12 (RSSI) as RSSI Channel on the Receiver tab (see ++"5"++).

 For digital FPV systems with "Canvas Mode" or full native OSD support via MSP Displayport (Walksnail Avatar, HDZero, DJI O3), you can treat the config as any analog FPV setup.
 Therefore, you do NOT have to set RSSI Channel (leave it at disabled; ++"5"++).